gerryvel/NMEA2000_TPW/README.md

-# NMEA2000_TPW
+# NMEA2000_TPW Version 1.3

-Basics for this Pojekt is "NMEA2000-TempPressure" from @HOMBERGER and "NMEA0183-to-NMEA2000" with ESP32 @AndrasSzep.
+Basics for this Pojekt is "NMEA2000-TempPressure" from @HOMBERGER and "NMEA0183-to-NMEA2000" with ESP32 @AndrasSzap.

 This repository shows how to measure temperature and barometric pressure with a BMP280 sensor and send it to NMEA2000 network.
 Additional work a Gateway with inputs NMEA0183 TCP-Stream and Output to same NMEA2000.